-Issue 13J - It is important that Marlborough's ports, port landing areas and marinas continue to contribute to community economic and social wellbeing.
+Issue 13J - It is important that Marlborough's existing ports, port landing areas and marinas continue to contribute to community economic and social wellbeing.

-The port infrastructure at Picton and Havelock (and latterly at Oyster Bay and Elaine Bay) has been built up over many years.
+The existing port infrastructure at Picton and Havelock (and latterly at Oyster Bay and Elaine Bay) has been built up over many years.
 Today these facilities are owned and operated by Port Marlborough New Zealand Limited, a company established in the late 1980s as a consequence of local body reform to succeed the Marlborough Harbour Board.
 Port Marlborough also owns and operates the marinas at Picton, Havelock and Waikawa.

-The ports and marinas at Havelock, Waikawa and Picton (have been identified as regionally significant infrastructure in Chapter 4 - Use of Natural and Physical Resources.
+The ports and marinas at Havelock, Waikawa and Picton (as they exist or as they have been approved at the time the MEP becomes operative) have been identified as regionally significant infrastructure in Chapter 4 - Use of Natural and Physical Resources.
 This reflects the function of the strategic integration of infrastructure with land use given to the Council in Section 30 of the RMA.